Hey There, It's Yogi Bear!: Production

 The animated musical film was produced and directed by William Hanna and Joseph Barbera, with a story by Hanna, Barbera, and former Warner Bros.
 Cartoons storyman Warren Foster.
 Another Warner Cartoons alumnus, Friz Freleng, served as story supervisor.
 When the Warner Bros.
 Cartoons studio closed in 1963, several of its animators, including Gerry Chiniquy and Ken Harris, also joined Hanna-Barbera to work on this film.

-Release and reception
+Promotion

+The film was supported by a cross-media promotional campaign that drew on Yogi Bear's established television and merchandising presence.
+Colpix Records prepared extensive merchandising for the film's soundtrack album, while contemporary theatrical promotion included television appearances, promotional giveaways, and local publicity stunts.
+Columbia's pressbook also promoted tie-ins with television stations carrying The Yogi Bear Show, newspaper comic strips, the soundtrack album, and an 8 mm promotional film.

+Page from the 1964 Columbia Pictures pressbook outlining television, newspaper, soundtrack, and 8 mm promotional tie-ins for the film.

+Reception

 A review from the May 27, 1964, issue of Variety pointed out that the scarcity of theatrically released feature animated films made Hey There, It's Yogi Bear! highly marketable.
 The review called the film "artistically accomplished in all departments".
 The review commented that the script was a bit redundant, but that the songs were "pleasant, if not especially distinguished".

 After its 1964 release, the film was reissued on January 17, 1986, as part of Atlantic Releasing Corporation's short-lived Clubhouse Pictures label.